open-services/open-services/services/1-evaluating/website-deploy.md

 2) via terminal CLI application.
 User download and installs the CLI, `cd`s to their website, builds the website then runs `website-deploy upload $DIR` and chosen website gets uploaded.

+3) Drag and drop directories into a web interface.
+User signs up, opens the upload page and their file explorer.
+Navigates to the source of their website and drags the directory into the web interface.
+Now it's uploaded!

 ### Supported Built-In Platforms